MichaelSchneeberger/rxbp/README.md

 `request(number)`.
 Only after requesting a number of items, the ControlledSubject will emit them.

-The equivalent Subject in rxbackpressure is also called ControlledSubject.
+The equivalent Subject in rxbackpressure is called BufferedSubject.
 The back-pressure logic, however, is integrated into the observable.
 It is therefore possible to construct a back-pressure observable sequence without having to touch the back-pressure part.